State Visit from Turkey to the Netherlands – Day One

 In the meantime Mrs Gül, accompanied by Princess Margriet, visited the Museum of Bags and Purses.

 The first day ended with a State Banquet at the Royal Palace in Amsterdam.
 The Prince of Orange, Princess Máxima, Princess Margriet and Professor Pieter van Vollenhoven were present.Filed under Dutch Royals

-Tagged Bilateral Relations, Exhibition, King Willem-Alexander, President Gül, Prime Minister Rutte, Princess Beatrix, Princess Margriet, Prof. Pieter van Vollenhoven, Queen Máxima, State Visit, Turkey.
+Tagged Bilateral Relations, Exhibition, King Willem-Alexander of The Netherlands, President Gül of Turkey, Prime Minister Rutte of the Netherlands, Princess Beatrix of the Netherlands, Princess Margriet of the Netherlands, Prof. Pieter van Vollenhoven, Queen Máxima of the Netherlands, State Visit, Turkey.